 -

-Effective methane management requires collective action across the energy value chain.
-This strategic session will bring together key stakeholders from government bodies, operators, service providers, and research institutions to explore how collaboration and partnerships can accelerate innovation, drive policy alignment, and scale practical solutions for methane reduction.
-The session will highlight successful partnership models and identify opportunities to strengthen cross-sector cooperation.
+Tackling methane emissions demands a united effort across the entire energy value chain.
+This strategic hybrid session will convene influential voices from global organisations, government bodies, operators, service providers, and research institutions to explore how collaboration can accelerate innovation, align policy frameworks, and scale impactful methane reduction solutions.
+Participants will gain insights from both onsite and virtual experts sharing global perspectives and real-world examples of effective partnerships.
+The session aims to showcase successful collaboration models while identifying new opportunities for cross-sector engagement.

 Key topics include: